Intro to the graduate

 My name is Dominique.
-I hold a MSc in Innovation and Business Development and a BSc in Business Administration and Project Management both from Copenhagen Business School.
-I’m on the 2nd year of my graduate programme in PFA, where I work in the department of Strategic Health.
+I hold a MSc in Innovation and Business Development from Copenhagen Business School.
+After CBS, I joined PFA’s Graduate Programme in 2022 in the department of Strategic Health, which I have just finished this summer.
+Since then I have continued in the same role in Strategic Health.
 In our team we advise companies and organisations on health and well-being at workplaces.
-My role is to engage in customer projects, build and maintain relations with costumers and strategic partners, and to engage in internal product development.
+My role is to engage in customer projects on health and well-being and develop the solutions we provide on this area.

 How did you end up at the PFA Graduate Programme?